 After I posted my extra cheesy hash brown casserole that also has a Corn Flakes topping, I received some questions about swapping Corn Flakes for other cereals like Rice Krispies.
 I can’t say for sure since I’ve yet to test any, but I would imagine most crispy cereals would work.
 You may need to add a bit more butter, though.

 You could also use breadcrumbs or other comparable ingredients to create the crispy topping.

 Are You Ready for a Grate Time?

 Sorry, that was a cheesy dad joke.
 You’ll find the printable recipe card is below.
-In case you’re looking for more mac and cheese recipes, check out my queso mac and cheese with ground beef or low fat cajun mac and cheese recipes next!
+In case you’re looking for more mac and cheese recipes, check out my 20-minute bacon mac and cheese, queso mac and cheese with ground beef or low fat cajun mac and cheese recipes next!

 And when you make this chicken bacon ranch mac and cheese, the world needs to know about it.
 Take a photo and tag me on Instagram @mason_woodruff or join my free Facebook group and share it with the posse!